 The project team and advisors met on the Wentworth Experiment #2 fields to confirm whether the fall-seeded vetch had emerged.
 It was agreed that we had birthed another total seeding down failure.
 In comparison, the winter rye which had been planted on the same date in the fall was thriving.

 It was agreed that we would try again after the corn was planted and sprayed as otherwise the vetch seedlings would be killed.
 Given that the distinctions between the seeding down rates as originally proposed seemed like a weak comparison experiment with zero germination from 2016, the team conducted further research on cool weather legume cover crops and decided to compare white clover with the hairy vetch at the same rates of about 14 lb/acre (50 lb bag of each distributed over the approximately 7 acres of fields).

 An effort was made to secure a high boy interseeder but that proved unsuccessful.
 The seeding down of clover and vetch was done on July 14 via broadcast seeder as drilling would have disturbed the more valuable corn seedlings.
 Unfortunately the fields had gone from very wet to very dry in the space of 10 days and another summer drought ensued.

 Very little sign of clover or vetch was seen as the corn matured.
 After the corn was harvested, the soil was again sampled and clover and vetch seedlings counted.
 Virtually zero vetch had come up.
 Some clover was present.
 The team will give it more time to emerge in the spring and assess what we have to work with for 2018.

-While the soil sample readings were logged and compared, there really are no conclusions that can be drawn at this time.
+While the soil sample readings were logged and compared, there were no conclusions that could be drawn.
 There was very little legume present to influence soil health outcomes in 2017.